PrafullaKumarSahu/php-ga/README.md

 php-ga basically is ga.js in PHP: An implementation of a generic server-side Google Analytics client in PHP that implements nearly every parameter and tracking feature of the original GA Javascript client.
-That means you can send data directly from your servers to to Google Analytics – bypassing the user's browser.
+That means you can send data directly from your servers to Google Analytics – bypassing the user's browser.

 I love Google Analytics and want to contribute to its community with this PHP client